On the energy budget of starquake-induced repeating fast radio bursts: Energy budget of an FRB source

 \section{Energy budget of an FRB source}

 As a cosmological burst, an FRB can release a huge amount of energy.
-For a nominal Gpc distance $D$, the burst energy can be calculated as \be
+For a nominal Gpc distance $D$, the burst energy of an individual burst can be estimated as \be

-\ee where $f_b=\delta\Omega/(4 \pi)$ is beam factor for the individual burst, $F_\nu$ is the received fluence and $\Delta\nu$ is the bandwidth.
-The emission solid angle $\delta\Omega$ could be as small as $1/(4\gamma^2)\sim2.5\times10^{-5}$ due to relativistic beaming \citep{2022ApJ...927..105W,2022ApJ...925...53Z}.
-Although some repeaters have been reported to emit more than thousands of bursts \citep{2021Natur.598..267L,2022Natur.609..685X,2022RAA....22l4001Z}, there are still a significant number of bursts that remain unobserved due to the beaming effect.
-There might be a global emission beam factor $F_b=\Delta\Omega/(4\pi)$ that is larger than that of individual bursts \citep{2023RvMP...95c5005Z}.
-When considering the total burst energy/luminosity, the global beam factor should be adopted rather than the beam factor of an individual burst.
+\ee where $f_b=\delta\Omega/(4 \pi)$ is the beaming factor for an individual burst, $F_\nu$ is the received fluence and $\Delta\nu$ is the bandwidth of the telescope (for a narrow FRB spectrum).
+The emission solid angle $\delta\Omega$ could be as small as $1/(\gamma^2)\sim (10^{-4}-10^{-6})$ due to relativistic beaming \citep{2022ApJ...927..105W,2023RvMP...95c5005Z}.
+Even though the energy of individual burst is smaller by a factor of $f_b$ than the isotropic value, there is a factor of $f_b^{-1}$ more FRBs that do not beam toward Earth.
+So the total energy budget of an FRB remains the same as estimated based on the observations \citep{2021Natur.598..267L,2022Natur.609..685X,2022RAA....22l4001Z} because the two factors cancel out.

+However, there might be a global emission beam factor.
+The bursts may not be emitted isotropically.
+The emission cone of individual bursts is confined to a global fan-beam which has a solid angle of $\Delta\Omega$\footnote{Conal regions from a magnetospheric rotator are considered as the global beaming scenario, but a more general geometry is possible.}, leading to a global beam factor of $F_b=\Delta\Omega/(4\pi)$, with $\Delta\Omega \gg \delta\Omega$.
+In this case, there is only a small fraction of bursts detected with altogether $\Delta\Omega/\delta\Omega$ bursts most of that are missed, so that the global energy budget can be smaller by a factor of $F_b$ from the isotropic value \citep{2023RvMP...95c5005Z}.
+Therefore, when considering the total burst energy/luminosity, the global beaming factor rather than the beaming factor of an individual burst should be adopted.

 It is necessary to introduce the luminosity/energy function of FRBs when a large sample of FRBs is considered.
-Some statistical works show that the luminosity/energy function of FRBs can be characterized by a power law distribution, $N(E)\propto E^{-p}$, with indices of $1-2$ \citep{2018MNRAS.481.2320L,2019ApJ...883...40L,2020MNRAS.498.1397L,2020MNRAS.494..665L}.
+Some statistical studies show that the luminosity/energy function of bursts from the same source can be characterized by a power law distribution, $N(E)\propto E^{-p}$ with indices ranging from $1-2$ \citep{2021Natur.598..267L,2022Natur.609..685X,2022RAA....22l4001Z,2023ApJ...955..142Z}.
+For the FRB population involving different sources, the energy distribution can also be described by power laws with the similar index range \citep{2018ApJ...858...89C,2018MNRAS.481.2320L,2019ApJ...883...40L,2020MNRAS.498.1397L,2020MNRAS.494..665L}.
 If the index is not strictly equal to 1 or 2, the average burst energy is calculated to

 The average burst energy mainly depends on the high-luminosity events when $p>2$ while low-luminosity events for $p<1$.
 A central value of 1.8 can cover at least 7 orders of magnitude of burst energy \citep{2020MNRAS.498.1397L}.
 For this power law index, the average energy or fluence for a repeater mainly depends on the low-energy events.
 We take the observed fluence extending from $10^{-2}$ Jy ms to 100 Jy ms. The average fluence for a repeater is calculated to 0.25 Jy ms based on Equation (\ref{eq:Ebar}).